Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Coloured Jones polynomials for framed links

-\end{thm} \begin{proof} The proof of this intersection formula is a generalisation of the strategy used in the model for coloured Jones polynomials coloured with the same colour, presented in \cite{Cr5}, based on arguments from \cite{Cr3}.
+In this formula we denote by $(lk_{i,j})_{i,j \in \{1,..,l\}}$ the linking matrix of the link $L$. \end{thm} \begin{proof} The proof of this intersection formula is a generalisation of the strategy used in the model for coloured Jones polynomials coloured with the same colour, presented in \cite{Cr5}, based on arguments from \cite{Cr3}.
 We outline the main steps as follows.\\ {\bf Step 1} We consider the homology classes

 which have the same geometric support as the classes $\mathscr F_{\bar{i}}^{\CC}$ and $\mathscr L_{\bar{i}}^{\CC}$ except that we remove the 1-dimensional part which is supported around the puncture labeled by $0$, namely the purple segment and the blue circle (see a similar argument in Step 2, Section 6 from \cite{Cr5}).
 Then we have that: